KnowerLife/knowerlife/README.md

 # English summary

-**KnowerLife v11.2** is a unified static ecosystem for system analysis, developer utilities, professional case studies and AI-assisted music.
+**KnowerLife** is a unified static ecosystem for system analysis, developer utilities, professional case studies and AI-assisted music.

 It combines: